 The spouse who became eligible for permanent residency by marriage, from a marriage that was less than two years old, was not approved for “Permanent”, Permanent Residency.

-Instead, she was only granted temporary, or “conditional” approval.
+Instead, they were only granted temporary, or “conditional” approval.

 The approval was is good for two years ONLY.
-The Green Card she got in the mail, has a two year later expiry date.
+The Green Card they got in the mail, has a two year later expiry date.

 Near the end of the 2 years. the couple needs return to USCIS and and once again, demonstrate their marriage is bona fide.